 Second-generation Domane (2016-2019)

 The second-generation Domane was announced in 2016.
-The main revision to the bike was the addition of a front IsoSpeed decoupler to decouple the steerer tube from the head tube and further reduce vibrations at the front end without impacting handling.
+The main revision to the bike was the addition of a front IsoSpeed decoupler to decouple the steerer tube from the head tube reduce vibrations at the front end without impacting handling.
 High-end SLR models also featured a new slider that allowed riders to alter the level of damping offered by the rear IsoSpeed (SL models retained the original non-adjustable IsoSpeed).
 New disc versions of the Domane were also offered, increasing tire clearance to 32mm.

-The newest Domane pushes the bounds of the endurance bike genre further.
+The third-gen Domane pushes the bounds of the endurance bike genre further.
 The top tube IsoSpeed on high-end SLR models has been improved.
 It is tunable and offers a finer balance between stiffness and comfort.
 It uses a repositioned slider under the top tube and an additional elastomer integrated into the design to offer more damping (SL models retain the original non-adjustable IsoSpeed system).
 The tube shapes have all been tweaked, borrowing technology from the Madone aero road bike to improve aerodynamics.
 The new Domane offers more tire clearance and can fit up to 38mm tires.
 The Hidden Storage compartment in the downtube provides a discrete space on the bike to store spare tubes, tools, and snacks.

 Specialized Future Shock